Information for Absentee Voters in November 7, 2017 General Election

 Where & When To Vote Absentee in Fairfax

-In-person absentee voting is available at the Fairfax County Government Center Monday - Friday starting July 14, 2017.
-The Government Center will also be open on Saturday, August 26.
-No satellites will be open for the August 29 Special Election.
+In-person absentee voting is available at the Fairfax County Government Center Monday - Saturday starting September 22, 2017.
+(The Government Center will be closed for Columbus Day on Monday, October 9.)

 Inclement Weather Information

 In the event that Fairfax County Government Offices close due to inclement weather, absentee voting will be cancelled.
 For additional information on operating status, please call the Fairfax County Government Emergency Information Line at 703-817-7771.
 Information is also available through the County's website, Twitter and Facebook.

 In-person absentee voting times for Fairfax County:

 |Dates||Government Center||Satellite Locations|

 |8:00 am – 4:30 pm||Closed|

 |8:00 am – 7:00 pm||Closed|

 |Mon, Oct 9||Closed|